Woman

 How Breast Size Affects Cancer Risk

 Breast density contributes to later cancer detection.
-In a retrospective review of data collected from 15,292 women, breast density appears to be greater in Asian women and least in African American women.
-Age and BMI or age, bra size, and cup size can account for the reported density differences except among Asians.
+In a retrospective review of data collected from 15,292 women, breast density appears to be greatest in Asian women and least in African American women.
+Age and BMI, or age, bra size, and cup size, can account for the reported density differences except among Asians.
 [2,3]

-In a study of men in Brazil, Cameroon, the Czech Republic, and Namibia, individual preferences for breast size were variable, but the majority of raters preferred medium-sized, followed by large-sized breasts.
+In a study of men in Brazil, Cameroon, the Czech Republic, and Namibia, individual preferences for breast size were variable, but the majority of raters preferred medium-sized breasts, followed by large-sized breasts.
 [4]

 The U.S. adult obesity rate reached 42.4% in 2020.
 This is the first time the national rate has passed the 40 percent mark.
 The national adult obesity rate has increased by 26% since 2008.
 [5]